-If your complaint is about something you have seen or heard in a BBC programme, you may need to complain to the BBC first.
+If your complaint is about something you saw or heard in a BBC programme, you may need to complain to the BBC first.
 The Make a Complaint page will let you know if this is the case.

 You can refer your issue to Ofcom for assessment if you are not satisfied with the BBC’s response.

-We accept complaints directly about the other TV and radio broadcasters that we regulate.
+We accept complaints directly about other TV and radio broadcasters we regulate.

 Most types of broadcast advertising are handled on our behalf by the Advertising Standards Authority (ASA).

-If you're not sure whether you should submit your complaint to us or another body, visit the Make a Complaint page, answer a few quick questions and we'll tell you where to complain to.
+If you're not sure if you should submit your complaint to us or another body, click on Make a Complaint page, answer a few quick questions and we'll tell you where to complain to.